-In Australia, Veolia uses the Veolia Environnement SA's risk assessment to further detail the local risks based on the exposure to certain countries, the industry we are operating in and a number of other key risk factors.
-In 2021, in order to update the risk profile relating to Modern Slavery, Veolia:
+In Australia and New Zealand, Veolia uses the Veolia Environnement SA's risk assessment to further detail the local risks based on the exposure to certain countries, the industry we are operating in, and a number of other key risk factors.

+In 2022, in order to update the risk profile relating to Modern Slavery, Veolia:

-- Surveyed a panel of exposed employees; - ◆ Partnered with UN Global Compact.
+- Surveyed a panel of exposed employees; - Risk mapped high spend suppliers.